PatrickFerber/NeuralFastDownward/README.md

 Generate two state via regression from the goal with random walk lengths between 5 and 10.
-Use `A*(LMcut)` to find a solution and store all states along the plan, as well as the used operators.
+Use `A*(LMcut)` to find a solution and store all states along the plan, as well as the used operators in `sas_plan`.
+Ignore the message that no solution was found.

 ```./fast-downward.py --build BUILD ../benchmarks/gripper/prob01.pddl --search
 "sampling_search_simple(astar(lmcut(transform=sampling_transform()),transform=sampling_transform()), techniques=[gbackward_none(2, distribution=uniform_int_dist(5, 10))])"